Vlamonster/maze_solver_rust/README.md

 # How to Run

 ```
 Usage: maze_solver.exe [OPTIONS] <ROWS> <COLUMNS>

 Arguments:
   <ROWS>     Number of rows to draw
   <COLUMNS>  Number of columns to draw

 Options:
   -g, --generator <GENERATOR>  Generator used [default: depth_first_search] [possible values: depth_first_search, breadth_first_search, kruskal]
+  -s, --solver <SOLVER>        Solver used.
+If one is selected, then the generator will run with a delay of 0 [possible values: depth_first_search]
+  -t, --trace                  Flag to enable drawing visited cells
   -d, --delay <DELAY>          Number of milliseconds between animation [default: 25]
   -h, --help                   Print help information
   -V, --version                Print version information
 ```

 Here are some examples:

 ```
-# Generate 16 by 48 maze using the depth first seach generator and the default delay of 25ms.
+# Animate generating a 16 by 48 maze using the depth-first seach generator.
 cargo run --release -- 16 48 -g depth_first_search

-# Generate 16 by 48 maze using the depth first seach generator and a delay of 0ms (instant).
+# Animate generating a 16 by 48 maze using the depth-first seach generator and a delay of 0ms (instant).
 cargo run --release -- 16 48 -g depth_first_search -d 0

+# Animate solving a 16 by 48 kruskal maze using the depth-first search solver.
+cargo run --release -- 16 48 -g kruskal -s depth_first_search

+# Animate solving a 16 by 48 kruskal maze with trace using the depth-first search solver.
+cargo run --release -- 16 48 -g kruskal -s depth_first_search -t
 ```

 I tested that this works on at least Windows 10, Ubuntu and macOS.